Fall home maintenance checklist

 Safely store gasoline

-It’s recommended that you empty out unused fuel from any gas-powered equipment stored in the garage because sediment can build up and clog the fuel lines.
+It's recommended that you empty out unused fuel or add a gasoline stabilizing additive to gas-powered equipment stored in the garage because stale fuel can clog the fuel lines/carburetor.
 Store gasoline in tanks out of children's reach and have it ready for use in your snow blower or emergency generator, if needed.

 Test your emergency generator